Money Laundering: Why It’s Bad For Society, Business and the Economy

 Some people in the financial services industry may be wondering why money is bad but it is actually money laundering that has truly become a scourge of our times.
 According to figures from the United Nations Office on Drugs and Crime, global money laundering accounts for anywhere between 800 billion and two trillion US dollars every year.
-That’s an astounding 2-5% of global GDP.
+That’s an astounding 2-5% of the global GDP.
 It is clear that, in certain cases, crime actually DOES pay because of money laundering and funds that have illicit origin.

 The cost of money laundering to businesses, economies, financial institutions that are providing financial services and society as a whole is enormous and far-reaching.
 Let’s take a look at the negative effects of laundering and money that has an illegal origin.

-Clearly there are serious consequences for any organisations found to be laundering money, especially in regulated sectors.
-Contracts may be lost and financial penalties imposed.
-And, of course, this kind of scandal tends to generate negative headlines for any companies found to be involved, damaging reputations and causing customers to lose trust and take their business elsewhere.
+Clearly, there are serious consequences for any organisation that is found to be laundering money, especially in the financial sector.
+Contracts may be lost and legal consequences imposed.
+And, of course, this kind of scandal tends to generate negative headlines for any company that is found to be involved, damaging reputations and causing customers to lose trust, forcing executives to take their business elsewhere.

 Money laundering reduces tax revenue because activity taking place in the underground economy is undeclared.
-This has a negative impact on the economy as a whole and also gives illegal businesses an unfair competitive advantage over those operating legitimately.
+This has a negative impact on the economy as a whole and also gives illegal businesses an unfair competitive advantage over those operating and earning from legitimate sources.

 When money laundering is the raison d’être of a business, generating profit is secondary and products are often sold for less than the cost of production, which, again, puts a legitimate business or financial institution with legitimate income at a disadvantage because it reduces the money generated from product sales.

 Money laundering is also often a reason why productive businesses, bought for the sole purpose of cleaning money, become unproductive or ‘sterile’.
 Efficiency in the real sector of the economy is therefore reduced.

-Studies show that crime and corruption act as a brake on economic development, slowing economic growth, and this is particularly damaging to developing economies who have fewer resources to direct towards fighting illegal activity and imposing AML regulations.
+Studies show that financial crime and corruption act as a brake on economic development, slowing its growth.
+This is particularly damaging to developing economies who have fewer resources to direct towards fighting activities of illegal nature and imposing anti-money laundering regulations.
 The cycle of corruption can be difficult to break and often requires assistance from the international community.

-Dirty money can also trigger exchange rate volatility and fluctuations in international capital flows, which hampers the legitimate economy and the financial system as a whole.
+Money laundered can also trigger exchange rate volatility and fluctuations in international capital flows, which hampers the legitimate economy and the financial system as a whole.

-The fight against clandestine activity is expensive and inevitably government funds spent on implementing AML regulations and other crime-fighting policies is diverted from other areas of public spending such as health or education, so we all lose out.
+The fight against illegal activity is expensive and inevitably government funds spent on implementing regulations and other crime-fighting policies are diverted from other areas of public spending such as health or education, so we all lose out.

-When money generated illegally, also called ‘dirty money’, is successfully cleaned by criminals this leads to more drugs, crime, violence and terrorism in an ever-increasing circle of criminality which draws more and more people into its net.
-When such big money can be made through illegal activities and not legitimate sources, businesses that previously had a legitimate source of income as well as public and government employees might be persuaded to jump on the criminal bandwagon to get a share of the booty.
+When money generated illegally, also called ‘dirty money’, is successfully cleaned by criminals, it leads to more drugs, crime, violence and terrorist activities in an ever-increasing circle of criminality which draws more and more people into its net.
+When a large amount of funds can be made through illegal activities and not legitimate sources, businesses that previously had a legitimate source of income as well as public and government employees might be persuaded to jump on the criminal bandwagon to get a share of the illicit funds.

-In recent years there has been a concerted global effort to combat money laundering with the introduction of many new anti-money laundering (AML) laws and a raft of regulations dictating how banks and other financial institutions must guard against, detect and report suspicious activity.
-If you’re an expat living in Asia you may have noticed extra checks on international transfers as a result of these anti-money laundering measures.
+In recent years there has been a concerted global effort to combat money laundering with the introduction of many new anti-money laundering laws and a raft of regulations dictating how banks and other institutions that provide financial services must guard against, detect and report suspicious activity.
+If you’re an expat living in Asia you may have noticed extra checks on international transactions as a result of these anti-money laundering measures.